bilesimo/telegram-miles-bot/README.md

 ## What It Does

-- Polls RSS feeds.
+- Polls RSS and Atom feeds.
 - Can also scan narrower HTML section pages when a site does not expose a focused feed.
 - Filters for posts that mention your tracked programs plus both transfer language and bonus language.
+- Excludes known non-promo status/update wording such as bonus-crediting posts.
 - Tries to confirm matched posts against official LATAM / Azul / Livelo links found in the article before alerting.
-- Deduplicates alerts so the same post is sent once.
+- Deduplicates alerts so the same article is sent once, even if it appears in overlapping sources.
 - Sends a compact Telegram message with the title, source, publish time, summary, article link, and first confirmed official link when available.

 ## Files